AlanCoding/django-ansible-base/docs/rbac.md

 # Role-Based Access Control (RBAC)

-This intended for a developer audience, for applying this system to a Django app, for instance.
+This intended for a developer audience, for applying this system to a Django app.

 This is derived from the RBAC system in AWX which was implemented roughly in the year 2015, and this remained stable until an overhaul, with early work